jhleath/go-db/README.md

 Special Types

+##### db.PrimaryKey

-- **db.PrimaryKey** - Specify the auto-incrementing integer that will be used as the Primary Key for the table.
+Specify the auto-incrementing integer that will be used as the Primary Key for the table.

+##### *db.HasOne

-- ***db.HasOne**    - Specify a HasOne relationship to another table (ForeignKey).
+Specify a HasOne relationship to another table (ForeignKey).
 Requires a field tag that specifies the foreign table.

+##### *db.HasMany

-- ***db.HasMany**   - Specify a reverse to HasOne relationship.
+Specify a reverse to HasOne relationship.
 Requires field tag that specifies the table and column.

     type Story struct {